MingchenXia/home/readme.md

 - Non-pluripolar products on vector bundles and Chern--Weil formulae on mixed Shimura varieties. [arXiv:2210.15342](https://arxiv.org/abs/2210.15342)

 > In [this version](/Papers/CW.pdf), I removed the unnecessary recalling of the mixed Shimura varieties etc. I also include a conjecture (13.12) about the mixed volume of Okounkov bodies.
-I am still working on the arithmetic applications of the techniques developped in this paper.
+I am still working on the arithmetic applications of the techniques developped in this paper. <span style="color:red"> I corrected the definition of $I_k(h)$, which is wrong in the arXiv version. </span>

 ## Links for working mathematicians